Henry makes an entrance

-A devastating double in the fourth ODI in Jamshedpur, where Gordon Greenidge hammered 115 from 134 balls, with 10 fours and five sixes... yet was outblasted by Viv Richards, who smashed 20 fours and three sixes as he cruised to a majestic 149 from only 99 balls.
+A devastating double in the fourth ODI in Jamshedpur, where Gordon Greenidge hammered 115 from 134 balls, with ten fours and five sixes, but was outblasted by Viv Richards, who smashed 20 fours and three sixes as he cruised to a majestic 149 from only 99 balls.
 They piled on 221 in 26 overs.
-Unsurprisingly, West Indies' 333 for 8 proved far too many for India (229 for 5), although Sunil Gavaskar did make 83.
+Unsurprisingly West Indies' 333 for 8 proved far too many for India (229 for 5), although Sunil Gavaskar did make 83.

-The only English-born West Indian Test player saw the light of day in London.
+The only English-born West Indian Test player saw the light of day in London on this day.
 Courtney Browne was one of several wicketkeepers auditioned for the role of Jeff Dujon's replacement and found wanting.
 He did take nine catches in the match at Trent Bridge in 1995, and was at one point Ridley Jacobs' understudy.
-In one-dayers his most memorable moment came with the bat - at Lord's against England in 2004 the No. 9, Browne, and No. 10, Ian Bradshaw, lifted West Indies from 147 to 8 to complete an improbable chase of 218 and give them the Champions Trophy title.
+In one-dayers his most memorable moment came with the bat - at The Oval against England in 2004 the No. 9, Browne, and No. 10, Ian Bradshaw, lifted West Indies from 147 to 8 to complete an improbable chase of 218 and give them the Champions Trophy title.
 After his playing career ended, Browne worked as a selector for the national side.

 The second day of the high-scoring series between Australia and West Indies found Bill Lawry and Ian Chappell clumping centuries in Brisbane and putting on 217.
 But Australia then collapsed to 284, and West Indies, for whom Clive Lloyd made 129, ran out winners by 125 runs.